Amra Ram

 Amra Ram (born 5 August 1955; /hi/) is an Indian politician and peasant leader from Rajasthan.
 He is serving as the Member of Parliament, Lok Sabha from Sikar since 2024.
 He was elected to the Rajasthan Legislative Assembly for four-terms from 1993 to 2013.
 He served as president of the All India Kishan Sabha from July 2013 to October 2017.
 He is currently vice-president of All India Kishan Sabha since October 2017.
 A member of the Communist Party of India (Marxist), he has been the State Secretary of the CPI(M) Rajasthan unit and a CEC member of CPI(M) since 2014.
 He won the Best MLA award for the year 2011 from Rajasthan Government.

 Early life and education

 He was born into a Jat family on 5 August 1955 to Rami Devi and Dallaram in Mundwara village, Sikar District, Rajasthan.
 His early education started at Govt.
 Primary School, Mundwara, followed by Govt.
 Shri Kalyan School for his higher secondary education.
 In 1973, he enrolled at Shri Kalyan Govt.
 College, where he obtained a B.Sc. degree.
 In 1976, he went to Gorakhpur University, earning a Bachelor of Education (B.Ed.) degree.
 Returning to Shri Kalyan Govt.
 College in 1979, he furthered his academic pursuits, culminating in an M.Com degree with a specialisation in EAFM (Economics, Accounting, and Financial Management).

-He participated in the sport of kabbadi, playing for Rajasthan in the National Open Championship held in Simoga, Karnataka in 1971.
+He participated in the sport of kabaddi, playing for Rajasthan in the National Open Championship held in Simoga, Karnataka in 1971.